wosnxn123/warden-worker/README.md

 ## Features

 *   **Core Vault Functionality:** All your basic vault operations are supported, including creating, reading, updating, and deleting ciphers and folders.
+*   **File Attachments:** Store files and documents with your passwords using Cloudflare R2 (optional feature).
 *   **TOTP Support:** Store and generate Time-based One-Time Passwords for your accounts.
 *   **Bitwarden Compatible:** Works with the official Bitwarden browser extensions and app on both Android and iOS.
 *   **Free to Host:** Runs on Cloudflare's free tier.
 *   **Low Maintenance:** Deploy it once and forget about it.
 *   **Secure:** Your data is stored in your own Cloudflare D1 database.
 *   **Easy to Deploy:** Get up and running in minutes with the Wrangler CLI.

+### Attachments Support

+Warden now supports file attachments using Cloudflare R2 storage.
+Attachments are optional and require manual configuration to enable.
+See the deployment sections below for specific setup instructions.
+Be aware that R2 may incur additional costs, see [Cloudflare R2 pricing](https://developers.cloudflare.com/r2/pricing/) for details.

 ## Current Status